maxedonia/VCV/README.md

-*Creator does not have developer credit for Tetris™.
+*Creator does not claim developer credit for Tetris™.
 Tetris is copyrighted by Tetris Holding, LLC, 1996.*

 *Included samples for Lomas Sample Module were recorded by **[maxdeadroom](https://maxedonia.myportfolio.com)** from *Another World, 20th Anniversary Edition* for PC.

-*For demonstration purposes only.*
+*This synthpatch is for demonstration purposes only.*

 *[Another World](https://www.moma.org/collection/works/162458) is copyrighted by Éric Chahi, 1991, 2024.*